 Use all the resources at hand

-Repurposing materials is an important stage in emergency preparedness and a vital step when it comes to survival.
-The list here can be long and many of the articles found on this website will teach you how to reuse common objects.
-In a wilderness situation knowing how to make cordage from plants, knowing which plants are edible and which are poisonous will provide you with knowledge that can save your life.
-The wilderness provides an incredible amount of resources if you know where to look for them.
+Repurposing materials is an essential stage in emergency preparedness and a vital step when it comes to survival.
+The list here can be long and many of the articles found on this website will teach you how to reuse ordinary objects.
+In a wilderness situation knowing how to make cordage from plants, knowing which plants are edible and which are poisonous will provide you with the knowledge that can save your life.
+The wilderness offers an incredible amount of resources if you know where to look for them.

 Out of sight out of mind

 Native Americans knew how to hide in plain sight.
 Blending with the environment was a skill passed from one generation to another.
 Most of their clothing had shades of brown, gray and green and it helped them move unnoticed in any environment.
 Camouflage is excellent and it enables you to stay out of sight as long as you wear what needs to reflect the environment you are in.
 Many mammals can’t see colors, but humans can.
 If a survival situation requires you to stay under the radar, you will need to be able to blend in with your surroundings.
 There are a lot of survival lessons about camouflage online and you may find some of this information useful.
 For the Native Americans, mastering camouflage techniques was crucial knowledge.
 It meant they were able to provide food for their families or defend their lands from invaders.